-Here at the Skidmore Dining Services, we are committed to reducing its negative impact on the environment and promoting the health of its students and that of the local economy.
-We are proud of the sustainable practices currently in place, as well as the new initiatives continually emerging.
+Skidmore Dining Services is committed to reducing the negative impact on the environment and promoting the health of its students and that of the local economy.
+We are proud of the sustainable practices that we have in place.
+They are as follows:

 Tray less Dining: Implemented for over thiteen years.
 The Tray less Dining Program has made a significant impact in reducing waste and overall consumption.
 It has had a direct impact on water, chemicals, and energy reduction, as well as reducing food waste.

 Locally Sources: Commitment to providing locally sourced, fresh, healthy foods when possible.
 We define local as sources within a 250 mile radius.
 We strive to support local growers and farms, local food hubs, our distribution supply chain, Fair Trade Coffee producers, artisan cheesemakers, sustainable aquaculture, and B-Corp manufacturers.

 Food Waste Reduction Initiatives: Knife training for all of our student employees to help reduce the amount of avoidable pre-consumer food waste, periodic food waste reduction audits in the dining hall to promote education and awareness, "Taste it-Don't Waste It" slogan and signage throughout the dining hall, small plates and portion control.

 Composting: All coffee grinds from Dining Services are composted and used by our grounds crew to support seasonal gardens on campus.
 We also compost all pre-consumer waste in the Dining Hall, approximately 300 lbs. - 400 lbs. per day which is picked up by Natural Upcycling Co. and turned into usable compost and sold to local farms throughout New York and New England.